 “The sun shines east, the sun shines west, I know where the sun shines best.”
 Do those words ring a bell?
-Who would have thought that Captain Gary knew anything about “My Mammy,” the 1921 song Al Jolson sang in the musical “Sinbad.”
+Who would have thought that the Captain knew anything about “My Mammy,” Al Jolson’s 1921 song in the musical, “Sinbad.”
 The Captain had his chance to perform in one of the oldest theaters in the world.

-We were traveling through Greece in our VW van in 1977 and thought we’d check out the famous amphitheater at Epidaurus on the northeast corner of the Peloponnesus.
+Traveling through Greece in our VW van in 1977, we thought we’d check out the famous amphitheater at Epidaurus on the northeast corner of the Peloponnese.
 This all-stone theater was built right into the hillside in the 4th century BC.
-Originally it was 34 rows high, but in Roman times this was extended by a further 21 rows, to give a seating capacity of about 15,000.
-You can see where the additional rows were added, because there’s a wider row for walking along where the signposts with letters E and Z are.
+Originally it was 34 rows high, but in Roman times this was extended by a further 21 rows to give a seating capacity of about 15,000.

 The tour guide stepped aside and invited her guests to give it a go at center stage.
 Who knew that Al Jolson was mingling among those guests and would get down on one knee to profess his love?
 With one arm reaching up, he sang out, “Mammy!
 How I love ya, how I love ya–” his one line in a major dramatic role, in one of the oldest theaters in the world.

-So like many a Greek actor of 2300 years ago, Captain Gary stood in the center of the stage at Epidaurus’ amphitheater and made his claim to fame.
+So like many a Greek actor of 2300 years ago, Captain Gary stood in the center of the stage at Epidaurus’ amphitheater and made his bid for fame.
 You can do it too, next time you’re in Greece.